 Why Does Obituary Piracy Matter?

-Obit piracy can not only affect your funeral home’s bottom line, it can also damage your firm’s reputation.
+Obit piracy can not only affect your funeral home’s bottom line, but it can also damage your firm’s reputation.
 Take a moment to visit a third-party marketer website to see what they are doing and what your community will see when searching online for an obituary.

 Grieving families are also robbed of emotional support.
 Family and friends who post condolences on these third-party sites have no idea that these messages are never directed to families.
 Any donations made in their name and any flowers or sympathy gifts sent to the bereaved can’t be tracked or acknowledged by your funeral firm.
 Families can feel as if no one cared enough to express their sorrow and sympathetic support.